hsaghir/hsaghir.github.io/src/pages/looplet-demo-notes.md

 a batch may execute before their steps are yielded.
 No combination of editable hooks is an operating-system or service-authorization boundary.

-The article's Python excerpt uses the runner's imports, prepared workspace, eval case, and backend.
-It shows only loading and execution.
-The full runner separately loads the evals, installs `EvalHook` and `TrajectoryRecorder`, saves evidence with `save_eval_run`, and captures responses for replay.
+The full refund runner loads the cartridge and evals separately, installs `EvalHook` and `TrajectoryRecorder`, saves evidence with `save_eval_run`, and captures responses for replay.
+Use the full script above to reproduce the experiment.
-The excerpt is not a standalone script or a protected release verifier;
-use the full script above to reproduce the experiment.

-The development-loop diagram is a design enabled by these interfaces, not a recorded builder run or an automatic optimizer supplied by the cartridge loader.
-A controller must bound the builder, arrange isolated candidate runs, collect evidence, and apply release policy.
-The feedback arrow represents development results, not held-out answers revealed after every edit.
-Acceptance checks and permissions remain outside both the builder's and candidate's control; promotion may be automatic or human-reviewed under the host's policy.
+The development-loop diagram describes a deployment design.
+The recorded builder run implements editing and test feedback.
+Production use also needs limits on the builder, isolated candidate runs, protected acceptance checks, and a release policy.
+The feedback arrow represents development results.
+The host's policy may allow automatic deployment or require review.

 For release evaluation, run candidate code in an isolated worker, then evaluate its outputs in a separately controlled environment.
 Treat those